 The Australian Professional Standards for Teachers have been an important step in making explicit the elements of effective teaching at different career stages, especially the roles of Highly Accomplished and Lead teachers (HALT) in developing other teachers in schools.
 The new national teacher certification process, which began implementation in late 2013, has helped to identify, recognise, and reward HALT teachers.
-External certification is a way of ensuring independence in the selection process.77 Some state governments have moved to link these roles with increased pay - a positive step forward.78
+External certification is a way of ensuring independence in the selection process.
+Some state governments have moved to link these roles with increased pay - a positive step forward.

 But much more still needs to be done to change the actual job descriptions and daily roles of HALT certified teachers in schools.
-Teachers who are certified do not necessarily as a result have different day-today jobs in their schools - as this is at the discretion of the system and school.
-If culture in schools is to change, the workloads and daily responsibilities of HALT teachers need to change too, along with broader school structures that prioritise collaboration and professional develunder this scheme.
-As part of an evaluation of a suite of reforms, NSW recently evaluated the impact of the Highly Accomplished and Leading Teachers (HALT), which has shown evidence of positive impact, see SiMERR National Research Centre (2015).
+Teachers who are certified do not necessarily as a result have different day-to-day jobs in their schools - as this is at the discretion of the system and school.
+If culture in schools is to change, the workloads and daily responsibilities of HALT teachers need to change too, along with broader school structures that prioritise collaboration and professional devel-